Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--noDirChecks</b>   ... switch off the checks for existence of &lt;sourceDir&gt; and
     &lt;backupDir&gt;.
 (Explained in the Advanced Use of Zaloha section below).

-<b>--noLastRun</b>     ... do not obtain information about the last run of Zaloha by
+<b>--noLastRun</b>     ... do not obtain time of the last run of Zaloha by running
-                    running FIND on file 999 in Zaloha metadata directory.
+                    FIND on file 999 in Zaloha metadata directory.
                     This makes Zaloha state-less, which might be a desired property in certain situations.
 However, it sacrifices features based on the last run of Zaloha: <b>REV.NEW</b> and